What Are Angostura Bitters?

 • Price: $10 (small) - $25 (large)

-So, what exactly are Angostura aromatic bitters?
+So, what are Angostura bitters?

-Simply put, Angostura bitters are a strongly alcoholic spirit infused with various ingredients.
+Ango bitters are a strongly alcoholic spirit infused with various ingredients.
 Their taste is very intense and highly concentrated, so a few drops are enough to enhance or alter the taste of mixed drinks.

 The recipe for Angostura cocktail bitters is said to contain more than 40 ingredients.
 But it is merely a guess because the formula is an incredibly well-protected secret.
+Only five people in the world know the recipe for the Angostura bitters.

+To make sure this secret survives, these five made a pact to never fly on the same flight and not eat at the same restaurant simultaneously.
 So even in the events of a plane crash, a terror attack, or a gang shooting at a restaurant (how unlikely it may be), the recipe won't be lost.

 If this story is true, or if it's just another brilliant marketing stunt, nobody can tell.
 Only one thing is known for sure: the recipe always was and still is a big secret.